Football player kicking ball in stadium

 2. 02

-What data is required to establish a reliable individualized model?
+What is the minimum sensor and data configuration required to establish a stable and reliable individualized model?

 3. 03